-Dean of Students - The Dean will see that all students upon acceptance to the institution will have an individual student record file containing all admissions criteria needed for acceptance to the institution.
-The Dean is charged with the responsibility of continuously maintaining all students' files in a safe and orderly manner, updating all records needed on the individual student, and updating and maintaining an adequate backup system for all student records.
+Assistant Dean - The Assistant Dean will see that all students upon acceptance to the institution will have an individual student record file containing all admissions criteria needed for acceptance to the institution.
+The Assistant Dean is charged with the responsibility of continuously maintaining all students' files in a safe and orderly manner, updating all records needed on the individual student, and updating and maintaining an adequate backup system for all student records.

-Regional Chief Fiscal Officer - The Regional Chief Fiscal Officer will have the responsibility of seeing that all provisions as set forth in this policy are applied to the release of financial information concerning individual students.
+Chief Fiscal Officer - The Chief Fiscal Officer will have the responsibility of seeing that all provisions as set forth in this policy are applied to the release of financial information concerning individual students.